Making a mark in the field of sport physiology and performance - NewsBreak

 Student artists draw Sullivan school board members, director

-BLOUNTVILLE — School Board Appreciation Week was Jan.
-23-29, but the annual tradition of showcasing student art portraying Sullivan County education officials occurred a little later at the board’s Friday meeting.
-Students drew all seven Board of Education members, Director of Schools Evelyn Rafalowski and board attorney Pat...
+BLOUNTVILLE — School Board Appreciation Week may have already been Jan.
+23-29.
+But the annual tradition of showcasing student art portraying Sullivan County school board member and other officials occurred a little later at the board's Feb.
+3 meeting.

 Comments / 0